slatedocs/slate/source/includes/_PaymentTransaction.md

 Evaluate a transaction for payment fraud.

-The following URL can be used for requesting payment transaction anti-fraud evaluation:<br>
+Request payment transaction anti-fraud evaluation:<br>
 `POST https://edna.identitymind.com/im/transaction`

-The following URL can be used to retrieve the current state of a transaction:<br>
+Retrieve the current state of a transaction:<br>
 `GET https://edna.identitymind.com/im/transaction/<transaction_id>`

 <aside class="notice">Not all fields are required, but anti-fraud evaluation is more comprehensive when richer evidence is provided.</aside>